fieldtrip/website/tutorial/source/sourcemodel.md

     <PATH_TO_FIELDTRIP>/fieldtrip/bin/ft_postfreesurferscript.sh <OUTPUTDIRECTORY> <SUBJECTNAME> <TEMPLATEDIRECTORY>

-Where the <OUTPUTDIRECTORY> is the path to where the FreeSurfer results are located, <SUBJECTNAME> is, in this case Subject01, and <TEMPLATEDIRECTORY> is the path to where the templates are stored.
+Where the `<OUTPUTDIRECTORY>` is the path to where the FreeSurfer results are located, `<SUBJECTNAME>` is, in this case Subject01, and `<TEMPLATEDIRECTORY>` is the path to where the templates are stored.
 If the script runs without error you will find in the Subject01 directory a folder, called workbench, which contains a bunch of files.
 These files are left and right hemispheric cortical meshes at different resolutions, with 164/32/8/4k vertices per hemisphere.
 Most practically for M/EEG source reconstruction purposes, we typically use the 8k or 4k meshes for further processing.
 It's up to you if you want to keep the 32k and 164k resolution images.

 #### 3. Source model: Co-registration of the source space to the sensor-based head coordinate system

 We now have the cortical meshes as a pair of gifti files, one for each hemisphere, where the coordinates of the vertices are expressed in the acpc-based coordinate system.
 The meshes can be loaded into MATLAB using the following code (here we use the 8k resolution meshes):

-    datapath = fullfile(mripath,subjectname,'workbench');
+    datapath    = fullfile(mripath, subjectname,'workbench');
-    filename = fullfile(datapath,[subjectname,'.L.midthickness.8k_fs_LR.surf.gii']);
+    filename    = fullfile(datapath, [subjectname,'.L.midthickness.8k_fs_LR.surf.gii']);
     sourcemodel = ft_read_headshape({filename, strrep(filename, '.L.', '.R.')});

-As a final step for these meshes to be used for M/EEG forward and inverse modelling, we need to co-register the source space to the sensor-array (i.e., we have to express the positions of the sources in the same coordinate system as the sensors).
+As a final step for these meshes to be used for M/EEG forward and inverse modelling, we need to co-register the source space to the sensor array (i.e., we have to express the positions of the sources in the same coordinate system as the sensors).
 For this, we will use the transformation matrices computed earlier in this tutorial.
 Specifically, using a single anatomical volume, we obtained 2 transformation matrices, that describe the mapping of voxel indices to the sensor-based coordinate system **transform_vox2ctf** and to the acpc-based coordinate system **transform_vox2acpc**.
 These two matrices can be combined to yield a transformation matrix that transforms from acpc-based coordinates to sensor-based coordinates:

     load(fullfile(mripath,[subjectname,'_transform_vox2acpc']));
     load(fullfile(mripath,[subjectname,'_transform_vox2ctf']));